defc0nONE/fizzbuzz/README.md

 # Fizzbuzz via TDD

-Worked on Fizzbuzz with @rewitt94 to introduce ourselves to TDD & pair programming
+Worked on Fizzbuzz with Ricky to introduce ourselves to TDD & pair programming

 ## Getting started